openameba/cwv-logger/README.md

   country?: string;
   // Available with CLS, LCP, FID and INP. selectorName?: string;
+  // Available only with FID and INP. eventTime?: string;
   // Available only with CLS.
   rectDiff?: string;
 };